arishokri/linux-utilities/README.md

    d.
 Once you found the device ID by exclusion trial.
 Save it to `<device>` string in `/etc/systemd/system/disable-mouse-wakeup-service`.
 The template is provided.

    e.
-Enable service by `sudo systemctl enable disable-mouse-wakeup.service`. and start it by `sudo systemctl start disable-mouse-wakeup-service`.
+Enable service by `sudo systemctl enable disable-mouse-wakeup.service`. and start it by `sudo systemctl start disable-mouse-wakeup.service`.

    f.
 Reboot the system.